Diffusion Policy: Visuomotor Policy Learning via Action Diffusion: Diffusion Policy Formulation

 While DDPMs are typically used for image generation ($\mathbf{x}$ is an image), we use a DDPM to learn robot visuomotor policies.
 This requires two major modifications in the formulation: 1. changing the output $\mathbf{x}$ to represent robot actions.
 2. making the denoising processes \textit{conditioned} on input observation $\mathbf{O}_t$.
 The following paragraphs discuss each of the modifications, and Fig. \ref{fig:policy_io} shows an overview.

 \textbf{Closed-loop action-sequence prediction:} An effective action formulation should encourage temporal consistency and smoothness in long-horizon planning while allowing prompt reactions to unexpected observations.
-To accomplish this goal, we integrate the action-sequence prediction produced by a diffusion model with receding horizon control \cite{mayne1988receding} to achieve robust action execution.
+To accomplish this goal, we commit to the action-sequence prediction produced by a diffusion model for a fixed duration before replanning.
 Concretely, at time step $t$ the policy takes the latest $T_o$ steps of observation data $\mathbf{O}_t$ as input and predicts $T_p$ steps of actions, of which $T_a$ steps of actions are executed on the robot without re-planning.
 Here, we define $T_o$ as the observation horizon, $T_p$ as the action prediction horizon and $T_a$ as the action execution horizon.
 This encourages temporal action consistency while remaining responsive.
 More details about the effects of $T_a$ are discussed in Sec \ref{sec:action_sequence}.
+Our formulation also allows receding horizon control \cite{mayne1988receding} to futher improve action smoothness by warm-starting the next inference setup with previous action sequence prediction.

 \textbf{Visual observation conditioning:} We use a DDPM to approximate the conditional distribution $p(\mathbf{A}_t | \mathbf{O}_t)$ instead of the joint distribution $p(\mathbf{A}_t,\mathbf{O}_t)$ used in \citet{janner2022diffuser} for planning.
 This formulation allows the model to predict actions conditioned on observations without the cost of inferring future states, speeding up the diffusion process and improving the accuracy of generated actions.
 To capture the conditional distribution $p(\mathbf{A}_t |\mathbf{O}_t)$, we modify Eq \ref{eq:unconditional_langevin} to: